Cleanup #421

 My question is: is there any user of coreboot right now who would actually turn on multiple hashes for production purposes because otherwise something they need doesn't work for them?

-Updated by Krystian Hebel over 1 year ago
+Updated by Krystian Hebel about 2 years ago

 I don't know what skiboot is... is that coreboot?
 Do they have a real use case for having both hashes in the log or is it just another bootloader where someone decided "might as well write all the hashes in advance just because the spec technically allows for it"?